Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Introduction

 In this context, two central research questions remain open: how can prediction accuracy be further improved, and how can very high-resolution canopy height estimates be produced while keeping data acquisition costs low.
-To address these questions, we focus in this work on improving tree height prediction while simultaneously increasing the output resolution using only freely available remote sensing data.
+To address these questions, we focus in this work on improving tree height prediction while simultaneously increasing the output resolution using only freely available remote sensing data and super-resolution deep learning methods.

-In recent years, satellite data from missions such as {Sentinel-1} and {Sentinel-2} have been widely used to monitor and predict various forest structural and biophysical characteristics over time~\citep{santoro2024design, mermoz2024sub}.
-While Sentinel-2 offers dense time series capturing seasonal variations, most approaches focus on summarizing these observations to derive annual estimates of forest structure~\citep{lang2023high}.

-Nevertheless, manual annotation of forest stands at large scales to obtain reference data is impractical and often impossible.
-As a result, it has become common practice to use LiDAR (Light Detection and Ranging) data -- whether airborne or satellite-based -- to derive reference data.
-Among the most widely used sources are GEDI~\citep{DUBAYAH2020100002} -- a spaceborne LiDAR mission providing discrete vertical profiles at 25-m resolution -- and various airborne LiDAR campaigns.